Intro: Wood and Metal Wall Art - Tin Punching

 I'm totally into Arts and Craft...anything interest me.
 I've been looking into metal art...but not being able to weld for lack of equipment was a major drawback...being surfing for a cheap welding kit...but all the prices were way... to high for me.
-Imagine my excitement when instructables put up this challenge...and the prizes!!! wow!
-My mouth is still drooling.....so please pretty please...VOTE FOR ME :-).
+So this is my version :-)

 So i didn't think of soldering. for those of you who don't want to go the wood way...check out my boat instructable and go the soldering way.

 Anyway it was a chance for me to practice my lap joints :-)

 square 1/2" wood dowels

 nail / hammer/ flat screw driver